MetaMask/keyring-api/docs/architecture.md

 - **Snap**: A snap that implements the Keyring API to manage the user's accounts, and to handle requests that use these accounts.

-- **Snap UI**: The snap's UI component that allows the user to interact with the snap to perform custom operations on accounts and requests.
+- **Snap DApp**: The snap's UI component that allows the user to interact with the snap to perform custom operations on accounts and requests.

 ## Account creation

 The account creation flow is the initial process that a user will encounter when using a keyring snap.
-It can be triggered by the "Add snap account" button in the accounts list or by the Snap UI.
+It can be triggered by the "Add snap account" button in the accounts list or by the Snap DApp.

 ```mermaid
 sequenceDiagram